multiversx/mx-presentations/tutorials/sdk-js/script.md

 We'll do so by creating three very simple CLI applications.

 For this workshop we will use only the sdk-core.
-Since V13 the sdk-wallet and sdk-network-providers where included into sdk-core.
+Since V13 the sdk-wallet and sdk-network-providers were included into sdk-core.

 - [@multiversx/sdk-core](https://www.npmjs.com/package/@multiversx/sdk-core)